The 5 Best Day Hikes in Southern Utah’s National Parks

 The best hike in Bryce Canyon is the Fairyland Loop Trail

-For adventurers who want to see the best of Bryce Canyon’s dramatic landscape, the Fairyland Loop Trail delivers the goods.
-It’s a moderately challenging and less-traveled loop that takes hikers through the most incredible scenery the park has to offer.
+I did this hike on my Utah road trip.
+We wanted to see the best of Bryce Canyon’s dramatic landscape, and Fairyland Loop Trail delivers a magical experience.
+It’s a moderately challenging and less-traveled route that takes hikers through the most incredible scenery the park has to offer.
 Fairyland Canyon, China Wall, and Tower Bridge are some of the most iconic features in the park, and you can see them all up close and personal on this hike.
+We did this in the morning and had an easy time finding parking.
+We saw people at the beginning and end of the loop, but for the most part, we were on our own.

 How long is Fairyland Loop Trail?

 The Fairyland Loop Trail is 8 miles long and takes three to five hours to hike.
-This particular trail gains and loses over 2,000’ in elevation, but few of the climbs and descents feel steep.
-Hikers descend through red sandstone towers, then wind along the easy-to-follow, well-signed trail before climbing back onto the ridge and looping back to the trailhead.
-We hit this loop in the morning before the heat got too brutal, but we were still sweltering on the final climb.
-I’d recommend taking your time — there are features around every turn on the trail, and we were happy to have time to stop and admire them.
+This particular trail gains and loses over 2,000’ in elevation, but few of the sections feel steep.
+We descended through red sandstone towers, then wound along the easy-to-follow, well-signed trail before climbing back onto the ridge and looping back to the trailhead.
+Though we hit this loop in the morning before the heat got too brutal, we were still sweltering on the final climb.
+I’d recommend taking your time—there are features around every turn on the trail, and we were happy to have time to stop and admire them.

 Which way should you hike the Fairyland Loop?